 SPRINGSTEEN ANNOUNCES DATES

 Bruce Springsteen and the E Street Band announced the opening dates of a two-year world tour, which will kick off on Aug.
 7 at Continental Airlines Arena in Springsteen's home state of New Jersey.
 The first leg of the tour will consist of 46 dates running through December.
-The 46 shows will take place at 46 different venues, insuring high demand in key markets.
+The 46 shows will take place at 46 different venues, ensuring high demand in key markets.
 Multiple dates in major cities during the summer of 2003 will be announced at a future date.
 Seven mid-October shows will take place in Europe, with the rest of the dates in North America.
 The tour will resume at the beginning of 2003 in Europe and Australia.
 On July 30 Springsteen's first new album with the E Street band in 18 years, "The Rising," will be released.

 NELLYVILLE STILL TOPS